Bi-fidelity sparse-grid interpolation driven by a local-error estimator: Methodology

+More specifically, let us assume that our final goal is to obtain a sparse grid approximation $\mathcal{A}_{w+1}[f]$, that we call \emph{target} sparse grid, for some fixed $w$.
+Due to the nestedness of the Clenshaw--Curtis points, this grid can be computed as a refinement of a \emph{baseline} sparse grid approximation $\mathcal{A}_{w}[f]$, that we assume to have at disposal.
+Moreover, again by nestedness, this implies that we also have at disposal a \emph{coarse} sparse grid approximation $\mathcal{A}_{w-1}[f]$.
+We can then define a pointwise discrepancy, $\Delta$, as the absolute difference between these two surrogates:

+This discrepancy is available at no further computational cost, i.e., it does not require any further evaluation of $f$, and can be evaluated for every point of the parametric space $\Gamma$.
+In particular, it can be evaluated for each point in

-To provide a normalized and numerically stable metric, the final discrepancy criterion, $\eta(\mathbf{x})$, is formulated as a hybrid relative-absolute error.
-This approach avoids instabilities when the predicted value $f_w(\mathbf{x})$ is close to zero.
-The criterion is defined as:
+i.e., the set of points that are required to build the target sparse grid upon having built the baseline one.
+A large discrepancy at a point of $\mathcal{X}_{\mathrm{cand}}$ indicates that the coarse sparse grid is locally under-resolved, and therefore that additional evaluations of $f$ in the same region are likely to be still beneficial.
+The final local error indicator, $\eta$, is actually formulated as a hybrid relative-absolute error, to avoid instabilities when the predicted value $\mathcal{A}_{w}[f]$ is close to zero.
+The error indicator is thus defined as:

 where $\epsilon$ is a small numerical tolerance (e.g., $10^{-12}$).
-Once the indicator $\eta(x)$ has been computed for each candidate point $x \in \mathcal{X}_{\mathrm{cand}}$, the points are sorted in descending order according to their indicator values.
-To determine which points should be refined, several selection strategies can be considered.
+Once the indicator $\eta$ has been computed for each candidate point in $\mathcal{X}_{\mathrm{cand}}$, these points are sorted in descending order according to their indicator values.
+To determine at which points $f$ should be evaluated, several selection strategies can be considered.
 In this work, we focus on three representative approaches:

 \begin{enumerate} \item Fixed budget: The top $B$ candidates are selected, where $B$ is a predefined computational budget. \item Relative threshold: All candidates whose indicator value exceeds a fraction $\tau$ of the maximum observed indicator, $\eta_{\max}$, are selected.
-The set is thus defined as $\mathcal{X}_{\mathrm{sel}} = \{x \in \mathcal{X}_{\mathrm{cand}} \mid \eta(x) \geq \tau \cdot \eta_{\max}\}$. \item Elbow identification: A geometric heuristic identifies the \textit{elbow} point of the sorted indicator curve as the point with the maximum perpendicular distance to a line connecting the first and last points.
-The number of points in $\mathcal{X}_{\mathrm{sel}}$ is set to the rank of this elbow point, thus establishing a cost-benefit optimal budget. \end{enumerate}
+The set is thus defined as

+\item Elbow identification: This strategy employs a geometric heuristic to determine the optimal cutoff point in the sorted indicator curve.
+Let $P = \{(i, \eta_{(i)})\}_{i=1}^{N}$ be the set of points representing the sorted candidate indices and their corresponding indicator values.
+We define a straight line connecting the first point $(1, \eta_{\max})$ and the last point $(N, \eta_{\min})$.
+For each point $p_i \in P$, we calculate the perpendicular distance $d(p_i, \ell)$ to this line.
+The \textit{elbow} is identified as the point $p_{k}$ that maximizes this distance:

+The number of selected points is set to $k$.
+This approach provides a balance between accuracy and computational cost without requiring pre-tuned hyperparameters. \end{enumerate}